necst/necst-guide/source/content/roles.rst

 Master Students
 ~~~~~~~~~~~~~~~

-Master students in the NECSTLab work on their master thesis and at least one side project.
+Master students in the NECSTLab work on their master thesis and usually one or more side projects.
 Sometimes, master students collaborate with one or more undergrads within their thesis.
 You can recognize them because they believe they can rule the world.
 They usually spend 8 to 14 months in the lab.

 PhD Students
 ~~~~~~~~~~~~